 Discovering The Heart & Soul Of The Middle Kingdom

-China and Tibet are complete with rich, fascinating histories, stunning landscapes, time-honored traditions and a colorful array of friendly people.
+China and Tibet are complete with rich, fascinating histories, stunning landscapes, time-honoured traditions and a colorful array of friendly people.
 China and Tibet are at the heart of the mystical and alluring Far East.

 Buddhism dominates here, but we will also discover that there is a very strong Christian following amongst many Chinese as well as amongst the many foreigners living and working here.
-Our tour will be escorted by a fellow Christian, Ryan Reid, who, not only speaks Chinese, but also lived and worked in China as a teacher and with the UN Refugee Agency.
-Not only will he show us the tourism highlights of these two countries, Ryan will also take us on visits to a Christian-run Orphanage and to a Christian-run Centre that helps urban children of migrant workers when we are in Beijing.
+Our tour will be escorted by a fellow Christian, Ryan Reid, who, not only speaks Chinese but also lived and worked in China as a teacher and with the UN Refugee Agency.
+Not only will he show us the tourism highlights of these two countries, but Ryan will also take us on visits to a Christian-run Orphanage and to a Christian-run Centre that helps urban children of migrant workers when we are in Beijing.

 Also during our stay in Beijing, we will be able to celebrate our faith and fellowship together at the Beijing International Christian Fellowship Church, one of the most diverse churches in the world.

 Fly North America to Beijing